mattvenn/zero-to-asic-www/content/post/test-equipment-grant-2025.md

 > "Thanks so much to Matt's grant!
 I was able to get a Digilent Analog Discovery, and it quickly became one of my go-to workshop tools.
 Having the ability to see voltage signals, capture waveforms, and measure impedance made a huge difference: no more guessing from vague multimeter readings!
 It really helped me dive deeper and accelerate my projects!"
 Guillaume.

+> "I am very grateful to Matt and for the opportunity provided by the “Test Equipment Grant 2024.”
+I was able to obtain an Analog Discovery, which has become a portable, multipurpose tool in the laboratory.
+I frequently perform impedance spectroscopy measurements, even at frequencies close to one megahertz, with ease."
+Edwin.

 # Limitations